jackfoust/deprecated-craft-breweries/README.md

 # deprecated-craft-breweries
 Craft Breweries I no longer consider craft.

-Craft Breweries (As defined by me using some definitions from BA).
+As defined by me using some definitions from BA.
 Most of these breweries have "sold out" to AB-InBev or the likes.

 * 10 Barrel Brewing — Anheuser-Busch InBev